 FREQUENTLY ASKED QUESTIONS

 2. Christmas wasn't declared a federal holiday in the United States until 1870.

 3. Christmas wasn't commercially celebrated until the 1920s.
 Before that, people generally exchanged gifts on New Year's Day or Easter.

 4. The modern-day Christmas tree originated in Germany in the 16th century.

-5. Rudolph the Red-Nosed Reindeer was not created until 1939, when Robert L. May wrote a story about him for Montgomery Ward department store employees to hand out as holiday gift tags
+5. Rudolph the Red-Nosed Reindeer was not created until 1939 when Robert L. May wrote a story about him for Montgomery Ward department store employees to hand out as holiday gift tags.

 We all come together at Christmas to celebrate our shared values and traditions.
-It is a time for giving thanks for our blessings, sharing food and laughter with those we love, and looking forward to the promise of a new year filled with hope and possibility.
+It is a time for giving thanks for our blessings, sharing food and laughter with those we love, and looking forward to a new year filled with hope and possibility.
 We wish you all a very Merry Christmas!